mr-puggins/resulta-test/README.md

  - `make up` to build and start the containers
  - `make test` Hurl tests specified in `events-api.hurl`
  - `make down` to stop the containers

+When the containers are up and running, the following endpoints are exposed:
+ - `http://localhost:8000/docs` - Events API documentation generated from its OpenAPI specification
+ - `http://localhost:8000/events` - the main endpoint that retrieves events
+ - `http://localhost:8000/heartbeat` - the heartbeat endpoint for monitoring purpose
+ - `http://localhost:8000/metrics` - this edpoint responds with some metrics for Prometheus
 ## What's inside
 `evens-api` is the home directory of the Events API implementation and has the following structure:
 ```md